 - Fresh Parsley for Garnish optional

-- ¼ tsp Xanthan Gum optional, for thickening broth
+- ¼ teaspoon Xanthan Gum optional, for thickening broth

 - Heat the oil in a large skillet over high heat.
 Season the beef with salt and pepper on all sides, then add to hot skillet, working in batches.
 Cook the meat for one minute on all sides, then transfer to the slow cooker.

 - Using the same skillet that you used for the beef, reduce the heat to medium and cook the bacon until crisp.
 Using a slotted spoon, transfer the bacon to the slow cooker with the beef.

 - Add the onions and garlic to the skillet, still over medium heat.
 Cook for 3-4 minutes, stirring frequently until the onions are translucent.
 Transfer the onions and garlic to the slow cooker using a slotted spoon.